 Effective April 22, 2021, the legislature revised the best interest factors that the courts should consider when determining whether termination of parental rights is in the best interest of a child.
 "When considering the factors set forth [according to the factors], the prompt and permanent placement of the child in a safe environment is presumed to be in the child's best interest." § 36-1-113 (i)(2).
 Courts do not need to make determinations on each and every factor, but are directed to identify the factors that are applicable to the specific case before them as those factors apply.
 Note that T.C.A. § 36-1-113(i) contains 20 factors in all.
-The following summary is a snapshot of the major themes relevant to the court's analysis.
-Please refer to the Tennessee Code Annotated for detailed information on the court's considerations.
+The following summary is a snapshot of the major themes relevant to the court's considerations.